indutny/bud/README.md

     // **Optional** Maximum number of renegotiations in a window "reneg_limit": 3,

-    // **Optional** If true - enable SSL3 support
-    // SSL3 is known to be insecure, and is only used by old browsers "ssl3": false,

     // **Optional** Maximum size of TLS fragment "max_send_fragment": 1400,